CheckTheDog/Fantasy-Brawl/README.md

 - Solved bugs in champion selection screen
 - Timer blinking when storm is going to close in
 - Special Abilities
+- Added visual feedback on all supers/specials
+- Added target on nearest player
+- Set App Icon

 Didac: